Water and Land Stewardship

 Awarded $170,000 in July 2015.

-Led by Bioengineering Assistant Professor Dipanjan Pan, the team will continue developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.
+Led by Bioengineering Associate Professor Dipanjan Pan, the team continued developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.

 Water at Illinois

 Illinois is home to many experts who research the myriad of issues surrounding water.
 Explore Illinois’ area of expertise; labs, facilities, and centers; and find individual experts at the Water at Illinois website.